Managing Users and Groups

 Let's modify some default user account settings for new users, and then we'll create a new user account.

-Before we proceed, let's review several important configuration files that establish some default settings:
+Before we proceed, let's review some important configurations that establish some default settings:

 • /etc/skel